How Bankruptcy Works

-If you are struggling to pay your debts and need more information about creditors being notified of your bankruptcy or the 2 mandatory bankruptcy counselling sessions (in order to obtain discharge) contact the OSB.
-For information about bankruptcy alternatives, contact us today by phone at 1-888-527-8999, by email or chat with us online right now so that you can make an informed decision.
+If you’re struggling to pay your debts and need more information about creditors being notified of your bankruptcy or the 2 mandatory bankruptcy counselling sessions (in order to obtain discharge), contact the OSB.
+For information about bankruptcy alternatives, contact us right now so that you can make an informed decision.

 When you’re in debt, your creditors can help you.
 But communicating with them effectively is key.

 What is Insolvency?

 Insolvency in Canada is a legal last resort when you can no longer repay what you owe.